maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 With this knowledge let's set up the mobile RWD version of our website.

-In our previous implementation of Susy breakpoints we defined the following Susy grid system in *application.scss*:
+In our previous implementation of [Susy][] we defined the following Susy grid system in *application.scss*:

     // Susy Grid